-Costa Rica’s proximity to the United States helps facilitate U.S. exports.
+Costa Rica’s proximity to the United States and the benefits of the CAFTA-DR Free Trade Agreement are critical in helping facilitate U.S. exports.
 With ports of entry on both the Pacific and Caribbean coasts, U.S. exporters can typically ship products to Costa Rica in less than a week and can easily travel to meet with sales representatives, distributors, or end-user clients within the same day.
 Flight routes suspended due to pandemic restrictions have since been reopened with 15 direct flights available to U.S. cities.

-Market prospects are excellent in a variety of sectors, including information technology, building products, construction equipment, hotel and restaurant equipment, solar energy, franchising, cosmetics, auto parts and service equipment, electric vehicles and related equipment, pharmaceuticals, packaging, education, and tourism to the United States.
+Market prospects are excellent in a variety of sectors, including information technology, building products, construction equipment, hotel and restaurant equipment, solar energy, healthcare and pharmaceuticals, cosmetics, auto parts and service equipment, electric vehicles and related equipment, packaging, education, and tourism to the United States.
 Within many of these sectors, U.S. firms have captured a strong share of the market.